lichess-bot-devs/lichess-bot/README.md

 If there are entries for both absolute ratings (`opponent_min_rating` and `opponent_max_rating`) and rating difference (`opponent_rating_difference`), the rating difference takes precendence.

+The `delay_after_decline` option can be useful if your matchmaking settings result in a lot of declined challenges.
+The bots that accept challenges will be challenged more often than those that have declined.
+The delay is only temporary, so bots that decline a challenge will eventually be challenged again.

 ```yml
 matchmaking:
   allow_matchmaking: false